evan-mason/drafter/README.md

 - Handle draftplayerdashboard exception when drafting a player that's not avaliable.
 - draftPlayer picking player does not reset time when done locally.
 - Fix timer when it goes into negative
+- interval refresh should only refresh if there's new data.
+I didn't manage to do this but it will help relieve the server if we can implment.
+- tickTock() in the timer, we convert to seconds from milliseconds then back to seconds again.
+This is stupid.

+IMPORTANT FIXES TO MAKE
+- Pagination resets if I attempt to reload the player picker.
+So I have disabled it for now.

 IMPORTANT COMMANDS